GrantSparks/grafton-config/readme.md

 ### Behavior and Limitations

-- **Recursion Depth**: Limited to 99 to prevent infinite loops.
 - **Non-existent Paths**: Left unexpanded if the path doesn't exist.
 - **Data Types**: Can expand to various TOML data types (string, integer, float, boolean, datetime).
 - **Circular References**: Will result in an error due to the recursion limit.
+Current limit is depth 99.
 - **Partial Expansions**: Tokens are expanded as much as possible, with unexpandable parts remaining.

 ## Contributing